thephpleague/uri/README.md

 ### The `Path` and `Host` classes

 These classes manage the URL path and host components.
 They only differs in the way they validate and format before outputting their data.
-Both classes implements the `League\Url\Interfaces\SegmentInterface` which extends the `League\Url\Interfaces\ComponentArrayInterface` by adding the following methods:
+Both classes implements the `League\Url\Components\SegmentInterface` which extends the `League\Url\Components\ComponentArrayInterface` by adding the following methods:

 * `append($data, $whence = null, $whence_index = null)`: append data into the component;
 * `prepend($data, $whence = null, $whence_index = null)`: prepend data into the component;